 The professional staffs of Counseling Services, Student Health Services, and the Office of College Chaplain are exempt from mandatory reporting.
 Accordingly, any victim of sexual misconduct may confidentially consult with the counselors of Counseling Services, the health care providers at Student Health Services, or the College Chaplain, including consultation about the following (without a mandatory report to the Coordinator): the College's investigative process, the College's internal judicial procedures, referrals to the local police, local support resources, and medical services.
 Someone accused of sexual misconduct is entitled to the same rights and protections from Counseling Services, Health Services, and the Chaplain's Office - and to the same resources.

 Sexual Misconduct (reporting to the Title IX Coordinator is mandatory) is a form of discrimination and refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.
-A number of different acts fall into the category of sexual misconduct, including sexual assault (non-consensual sexual intercourse, non-consensual sexual contact, non-consensual intimate touching) and sexual exploitation.
+A number of different acts fall into the category of sexual misconduct, including sexual assault (non-consensual sexual intercourse, non-consensual sexual contact, and sexual exploitation.
 All such acts of sexual misconduct are forms of sexual harassment covered under Title IX.

 Sexual assault takes the following forms: